CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/TX-Drop-Counter-Counts-Twice-for-VXLAN-Traffic.md

 ## Example

-Consider a network with node Host11 (connects directly to VTEP1 on port swp11) that communicates with Host22 (connects directly to VTEP2 on port swp22).
+Host11 connects directly to VTEP1 on port swp11 and communicates with Host2, which connects directly to VTEP2 on port swp22.
 An IP-routed network separates VTEP1 and VTEP2.

 For a unidirectional traffic flow from Host11 towards Host22: